 After many years of various settlers coming through St. Paul and setting up camp there, the city was formally established in 1854.
 The proximity of St. Paul to Fort Snelling was the major boost for its success.

-The city was initially called “Pig’s Eye”, a name that was coined after one of the initial settlers.
-But, a Catholic father named Lucien Galtier later established Saint Paul’s chapel which gave the city its current name.
+The city was initially called “Pig’s Eye,” a name coined after one of the initial settlers.
+But, a Catholic father named Lucien Galtier later established Saint Paul’s chapel, giving the city its current name.

-Minneapolis, on the other hand, was established in 1867, and just like Saint Paul, its history is also connected to Fort Snelling.
+On the other hand, Minneapolis was established in 1867, and just like Saint Paul, its history is also connected to Fort Snelling.
 The city used the power from St. Anthony Falls to grind flour for the military base.

 The early settlers of Minneapolis were the Ojibwe and the Sioux people and were the ones who coined the city’s name.
 Minneapolis came from two words: Minne and polis.